local-ch/lhs/docs/services.md

 ## Endpoints

-You setup a service by configure one or multiple backend endpoints that provide data for that service.
+You setup a service by configure one or multiple backend endpoints.

 ```ruby
 class Feedback < LHS::Service